mulderp/mulderp.github.com/_posts/2015-01-15-jsonp-with-backbonejs.md

 # Browsing images with JSONP

 Let's look at a small example to [browse photos from Flickr](http://http://flickr-example.divshot.io/).
+You can see the full [source code at Github](https://github.com/pipefishbook/jsonp-example).

 This demo is based on a parameterized Backbone.Collection.
 Wrapping Ajax requests is an important responsibility of the Backbone data layer.
 So, let's look at [a collection to fetch photos with JSONP](https://github.com/pipefishbook/jsonp-example/blob/master/app/collections/photos.js).